In this article, we deal with offensive football tactics. Football is all about scoring goals and attacking tactics is all about how to score them.

 This style of play has been revolutionised by Pep Guardiola, who summed this style of play perfectly in a single quote: “The objective is to move the opponent, not the ball.”

 #2.
 Counter-Attacking football:

 The aim of this tactic is to catch the opponent on the break.
 This tactic comes into play when the opposition players concedes possession in midfield or attack with their teammates still further up the pitch to support the attack.
 Counter-attacking football may involve leaving one or two players near the halfway line, ready to charge towards the goal given half a chance, catching their opponents off guard.
 This is one of the most devastating tactics in modern football and is employed successfully by Real Madrid.

-Not the most elegant, or pleasing to the eye tactic, but can work wonders and is remarkably effective if deployed well.
-This tactic doesn’t rely on keeping possession of the ball, exploiting the gaps left behind by charging marker or utilizing the width of the pitch.
+Not the most elegant, or pleasing eye tactic, but can work wonders and is remarkably effective if deployed well.
+This tactic doesn’t rely on keeping possession of the ball.
+Nor does it exploit the gaps left behind by charging marker or utilizing the width of the pitch.
 A long ball is an opportunistic tactic, with the defenders sweeping up and clearing the balls from dangerous areas, hoping the balls find the head of the striker upfront, who in turn will hold the ball long enough to allow reinforcements to arrive, or exploit a defensive error and convert all of it into a goal.

 #4.
 Wide Play:

-While all offensive tactics are very effective, teams have to recognise which one will work best for them given the resources they have at their disposal.
+While all offensive tactics are very effective, teams have to recognise which one will work best for them.
+This has to planned according to the resources they have at their disposal.

 Visit our INSTAGRAM